LCH-1/cursor-notepads/README.md

 **Empty notepad list:**
 - Your workspace may not have any notepads stored in Cursor's database
-- Create a new note using the "+" button
+- Create a new note using the "+" button in the toolbar
-- Enable debug logs to see detailed information
+- Check the Output panel (see Troubleshooting tips below) for detailed information

 **Migration didn't work:**
 - Ensure the workspace was used in Cursor before and had notepads
-- Check debug logs for migration messages
+- Check the Output panel for migration messages
 - You can still create new notes even if migration fails

 **Troubleshooting tips:**